What does summary judgment mean in legal terms?

 Answer:

-A summary judgment is a decision made on the basis of statements and evidence presented in the legal pleadings and documents filed, without a trial.
-It is used when there is no dispute as to the facts of the case, and one party is entitled to judgment as a matter of law.
-Summary judgment is properly granted when the evidence in support of the moving party establishes that there is no genuine issue of material fact to be tried.
-A material fact is one which tends to prove or disprove an element of the claim.
+A summary judgment is a legal decision made without a trial, based on the evidence and statements in the filed documents.
+It occurs when there are no disputed facts, and one party is entitled to judgment as a matter of law.
+This type of judgment is granted when the evidence shows that there is no genuine issue of material fact that needs to be tried.
+A material fact is one that can prove or disprove an element of the claim.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.